serefaydin/serefaydin/README.md

 - 👋 Hi, I’m @serefaydin
-- 👀 I’m interested in ...
+- 👀 I’m interested in data science
-- 📫 How to reach me ...

 <!---
 serefaydin/serefaydin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.